mdsobujislam/MiniLibrary/README.md

 2. 2.	git clone https://github.com/mdsobujislam/MiniLibrary.git
 3.	cd mini-library
 4. Configure the database:
-o	Open appsettings.json file.
+*	Open appsettings.json file.
-o	Update the connection string under ConnectionStrings:DefaultConnection to point to your SQL Server instance.
-Example: o	"ConnectionStrings": {
+*	Update the connection string under ConnectionStrings:DefaultConnection to point to your SQL Server instance.
+Example:
+	"ConnectionStrings": {
-o	  "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=MiniLibraryDb;Trusted_Connection=True;"
+	  "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=MiniLibraryDb;Trusted_Connection=True;"
-o	}
+  }
-5. Create the database schema: o	Run the SQL script located in Database/InitScript.sql on your SQL Server instance to create necessary tables and seed data.
+5. Create the database schema:
+*	Run the SQL script located in Database/InitScript.sql on your SQL Server instance to create necessary tables and seed data.
 6. Restore dependencies:
 7.	dotnet restore
 8. Run the project:
 9.	dotnet run
 The API will be available at https://localhost:5001 (or the port shown in your console).
 10. Open Swagger UI:
-o	Navigate to https://localhost:5001/swagger in your browser to explore and test API endpoints.
+*	Navigate to https://localhost:5001/swagger in your browser to explore and test API endpoints.
 ________________________________________
 Sample Login Credentials
 To access the protected APIs, you must first authenticate and obtain a JWT token.